Here you’ll learn powerful strategies to write copy that sells.

 You need other people to confirm what you’re saying is true.

-If you are selling a quick fix for muscle pain, you should have endorsements by a doctor – perhaps doctors who work for sports teams.
+If you are selling a quick fix for muscle pain, a doctor should make endorsements – perhaps doctors working for sports teams.

 And you should also include a mini-story on how that expert discovered your product.